mccodes320/GA-GTMHandle/[Google Analysis] 變數類型介紹｜正確定義觸發條件的執行細項.md

 Answer this question correctly to mark the lesson complete.
 Which of the following isn't a report you'd find when visiting Reports in the left navigation of Analytics?

 Engagement reports
 Reports snapshot
-* Funnel report
+* Funnel report  漏斗報告
 Correct Response

 Realtime report